iOS Integration

 if (challengeId) {

-NSLog(@"Received 428 challenge, challenge ID: %@", challengeId);
+NSLog(@"Received a 428 challenge, challenge ID: %@", challengeId);

-// Execute attestation challenge
+// Execute the authentication challenge

 AttestParams *attestParams = [[AttestParams alloc] init];